yanyanend/Ps_Group11_Assignment1/README.md

 ### Step 6: Build the Project

-Create a build directory, run CMake, and then use make to build the project:
+Use CMake to generate build system and the test executable:

 ```
-mkdir build
-cd build
+cmake -S . -B build
-cmake ..
+cmake --build build
-make
 ```

 ### Step 7: Run the Tests